Library Freedom Institute

 There is no cost to Library Freedom Institute.
 We may ask you to cover your NYC travel up front and get reimbursed later if that's possible for you.

-Library Freedom Institute is made possible with the generous funding from the Institute of Museum and Library Services.
+Library Freedom Institute is made possible with generous support from the Institute of Museum and Library Services.

 “DHS (Department of Homeland Security) fought to stop libraries from using privacy technology, but @LibraryFreedom beat them.
 Librarians are badass.”